animatlabs/animatlabs.github.io/_drafts/2026-07-07-dwg-dxf-acadsharp-dotnet.md

 ## The Problem: AutoCAD Files Are Everywhere

 DWG and DXF files are the lingua franca of engineering drawings.
-Architects, mechanical engineers, electrical designers: they all produce DWG files.
-And sooner or later, a developer gets asked: "Can you extract data from these drawings?"
+Architects ship DWG files, and mechanical and electrical designers aren't far behind.

+Sooner or later someone asks you whether you can extract data from those drawings.

-The traditional answer involves expensive AutoCAD licenses or proprietary SDKs.
-ACadSharp changes that: it's a free, MIT-licensed .NET library that reads and writes DWG/DXF files with zero dependencies on Autodesk software.
+The usual answer is an expensive AutoCAD seat or a proprietary SDK.
+I reach for ACadSharp instead: MIT-licensed .NET that reads and writes DWG/DXF without Autodesk on the machine.

 ## Setting Up ACadSharp

+I add the packages once per project; the APIs below work the same for DWG and DXF once you have `ACadSharp` referenced.

 ```csharp
 // dotnet add package ACadSharp